currentsuspect/Start-Here/Everything.md

 ## Who Am I?

 Welcome to **EVERYTHING**, a sanctuary for dreamers, achievers, and those in search of fulfillment.
-We're not just another GitHub project; we're a movement dedicated to empowering individuals to reach their highest potential and discover the missing pieces in their lives.
+I'm not just another GitHub project; I'm a movement dedicated to empowering individuals to reach their highest potential and discover the missing pieces in their lives.

 ### What Drives Me?